Island Villages

 • Day Experience

-In the event of inclement weather, events and indoor shows will continue to operate, including all Village presentations, the Aliʻi Lūʻau, Gateway Buffet and the Hā:Breath of Life Evening show.
-For the safety and comfort of our guests and staff, some outdoor events and presentations may temporarily close until weather improves and safe to resume activities.
+In the event of inclement weather, events and indoor shows will continue to operate, including all Island presentations, the Aliʻi Lūʻau, Gateway Buffet and the HĀ: Breath of Life evening show.
+For the safety and comfort of our guests and staff, some outdoor events and presentations may temporarily close until weather improves and it is safe to resume activities.

 • Hawaii